hatonthecat/Voynich-Manuscript/README.md

 background and was an enemy of Charles the Bold, made Jost of Silenen the bishop of Grenoble as a thank you until he was appointed to the bishopric of Sion in 1482."

+These links are being juxtapose for personal analysis of any confluence of information not previosuly deduced.